 TLC Free Reads 2019/20 was open to writers of prose (fiction, children’s, narrative non-fiction and short stories), poetry, and scripts for TV, Film, Radio or Theatre.

 Our winners are announced below – congratulations to all and we look forward to hearing more from you in future!

 TLC is funded by Arts Council England.

 I am 83 years old; a retired nurse, midwife, and health visitor.
 I married in 1961; worked in these duties in rural Norfolk.
-My husband and I have raised four children, all of mixed race, adopted as babies.
+My husband and I have raised four children, all of mixed heritage, adopted as babies.
 We lived in Africa for two years.
 My interests while raising our family were in providing a rich environment for them and others including music courses and children’s camps.
 In later years, I explored new interests including teaching English as a foreign language and Toastmasters International.
 Writing memoirs, I have been much encouraged by those at the National Centre for Writing.

 Born in 1953, Margaret and was just too young to take full advantage of the swinging sixties.
 She always loved anything to do with books and it surprised no-one when she became a Librarian.
 She lives on the East Coast with her husband and two dogs.
 When she is not writing she tries her hand at painting.
 She loves music and plays Piano, Piano Accordion, and Guitar.
 She keeps fit by practising Chen Tai Chi and swimming regularly.
 Margaret is concerned about ageism and likes her characters to demonstrate that people over 25 can still have adventures.